Posted on

 PETG is often used in the medical and food industries due to its ease of use and less toxic qualities.
 PETG has no BPA or toxic odors or fumes.
 This protects the manufacturer during production.

-I’d feel remiss if I didn’t mention metal fittings.
-Steel and aluminum are infinitely recyclable.
+Although it allows for PETG, Exception 2 was written with metal fittings in mind.
+Steel and aluminum are incredible building materials and infinitely recyclable.
 Many radon systems that exhaust to metal downspout for a clean aesthetic look are inadvertently using a less toxic, more sustainable approach to system design as well.
 At PDS we prefer steel as it’s more durable, especially to hail damage.
 See our many fittings and adapters to downspout here.